 Online Career Education in Respiratory Therapy: Program Summaries

 Online career education in respiratory therapy is available through both associate's and bachelor's degree programs in the field.
-These education programs generally include a mixture of virtual classroom instruction, usually via video conferencing or similar technology, and on-site clinical training.
+These education programs generally include a mixture of virtual classroom instruction, usually via video or web conferencing, and extensive on-site clinical training.

 Associate of Science

-An online associate's degree program in respiratory therapy typically takes about 2 years of full-time study to complete and includes both classroom instruction online and school-approved clinical training, which commonly takes place on-site at a hospital near the student.
-Coursework can include classes in respiratory care theory and practice, general science and anatomy.
-Successful completion of the program qualifies graduates to take both the entry-level Certified Respiratory Therapist (CRT) and the advanced level Registered Respiratory Therapist (RRT) exams through the National Board for Respiratory Care (www.nbrc.org), a non-profit credentialing organization.
+An online associate's degree program in respiratory therapy typically takes about 2 years of full-time study to complete and includes both classroom instruction online and school-approved clinical training, which commonly takes place at a hospital or healthcare facility near the student.
+Coursework can include respiratory care theory and practice, general science and anatomy.
+Successful completion of the program qualifies graduates to take both the entry-level Certified Respiratory Therapist (CRT) and the advanced level Registered Respiratory Therapist (RRT) exams through the National Board for Respiratory Care.

 Bachelor of Science